glowieframework/glowie-website/documentation/v1.x/extra/firefly.md

 **Important!** You cannot use spaces in arguments names or values.

-You can use multiple arguments splitting them by spaces.
+You can use multiple arguments separating them by spaces.

 _Example_
 ```plaintext